mehwaffle10/Waffle_Balance/README.md

 - Picking up a food will still change it to that player's team (can catch enemy food but leads to more medic plays)

 Hearts
-- (Not enabled by default, need to toggle "hearts ignore team" bool in CRules) Not team based (ignores change above)
+- (Not enabled by default, need to toggle "hearts do not collide" bool in CRules) Not team based (ignores change above)
 - Dont despawn
 - Not account age based